TracerBench/tracerbench/README.md

 # Statistics Primer

 Now that the tracing is complete and the data has been collected.
-The next step in analyzing it, is to leverage some descriptive statistics to get a feeling for the data.
+The next step in analyzing it is to leverage some descriptive statistics to get a feeling for the data.

 ### Population & Sample